 In healthcare, for instance, failure to follow procedures can lead to medication errors, misdiagnosis, or other adverse events that can harm patients.
 In aviation, failure to follow procedures can lead to accidents and fatalities.

-Furthermore, in nuclear power, failure to follow procedures can result in environmental disasters and health risks.
+Furthermore, failure to follow procedures in nuclear power can result in environmental disasters and health risks.

 How to prevent this error: